kalmanaron/sat-solver-graph-isomorphism/README.md

 Where the graphs are:
-- G1 - full graph with 80 vertecies
+- G1 - full graph with 80 vertices
 - G2 - same as the graph G1

 # Instance experiments and results
-I ran a performace test, where I gradually increased the number of vertecies of 2 comlete graphs
+I ran a performance test, where I gradually increased the number of vertices of 2 complete graphs

 ![image results](results.png)